jmonster/podhnologic/README.md

 ## what?

-- a tool to convert your music collection from A to B.
+- a tool to convert your music collection from A to B
-- written for and used by me to convert my FLAC library to ALAC + 256 AAC.
+- written for and used by me to convert my FLAC library to ALAC + 256 AAC

 ## why?